roopeshvs/scylla/README.md

 |   General   |    ping    | Returns Latency of Bot in seconds, with uptime.                                                                                                 | [p014ri5](https://github.com/p014ri5) | 27-09-2020 |
 |   General   | 8ball/ball | Return one of the 20 responses, while takes question as argument.                                                                               | [p014ri5](https://github.com/p014ri5) | 27-09-2020 |
 | Programming |   convert  | Sub commands : dec, hex, oct Return conversion among decimal, hexadecimal and octal.
 Also returns UTF-8 Character for the corresponding Number. | [p014ri5](https://github.com/p014ri5) | 27-09-2020 |

-Commands to be implemented are in issues.
-You can also open a new issue for a new command.

 If you would like to contribute to it, Please read [CONTRIBUTING.md](https://github.com/p014ri5/scylla/blob/master/CONTRIBUTING.md)